Medically reviewed by Drugs.com. Last updated on Sep 22, 2020.

 Anyone can be infected with the yellow fever virus, but older adults are at greater risk of getting seriously ill.

-Yellow fever results in death for 20 to 50 percent of those who develop severe disease.
+Yellow fever results in death for 20% to 50% of those who develop severe disease.
 Complications during the toxic phase of a yellow fever infection include kidney and liver failure, jaundice, delirium, and coma.

 People who survive the infection recover gradually over a period of several weeks to months, usually without significant organ damage.
 During this time a person may experience fatigue and jaundice.
 Other complications include secondary bacterial infections, such as pneumonia or blood infections.